webbkyr/webbkyr.github.io/about.md

 💻 Attended a full time coding bootcamp.
 I picked up SQL on the job as a data analyst, but I learned all things web development (from scratch!) at the bootcamp.

 🏋🏾‍♀️ I LOVE weightlifting (and CrossFit!).
 I live a double life as a competitive athlete and an engineer.
-Personal bests include a 200lb clean, 165lb snatch, 245lb back squat and 310lb deadlift.
+Personal bests include a 190lb clean & jerk, 170lb snatch, 245lb back squat and 310lb deadlift.